raburton/rboot/readme.txt

 This produces a version of libmain with a 'weakened' Cache_Read_Enable_New function, which we can then override with our own.
 Modify your Makefile to link against the library main2 instead of main.
-Next add rboot-bigflash.c & rboot.h to your project - this adds the replacement
+Next add rboot-bigflash.c (from the appcode directory) & rboot.h to your project
-Cache_Read_Enable_New to your code.
+- this adds the replacement Cache_Read_Enable_New to your code.

 Getting gcc to apply the override correctly can be slightly tricky (I'm not sure why, it shouldn't be).
 One option is to add "-u Cache_Read_Enable_New" to your